sanyassyed/sf_eviction/README.md

 ## Problem statement
 ---
 * ### ***Dataset***:
     The Dataset selected for this project is the `Eviction Notice Dataset of San Francisco` obtained from [DataSF](https://data.sfgov.org/Housing-and-Buildings/Eviction-Notices/5cei-gny5).
 This data includes eviction notices filed with the San Francisco Rent Board per San Francisco Administrative Code 37.9(c).
 Notices are published since January 1, 1997.
-This publshing/update frequency of the dataset is `monthly`.
-The Data is extracted via Socrate Open Data API (SODA).
+The publishing/update frequency of the dataset is `monthly`.
+The Data is extracted via Socrata Open Data API (SODA).

     The columns in the Dataset and their description is available [here](docs/info_dataset.md)

 * ### ***Proposed Solution***:
-    This project aims at extarcting this data from the source via API and building a BATCH ELT which will be scheduled to run monthly and update the connected dashbord for monthly Analytics & Reporting.
+    This project aims at extracting this data from the source via API and building a BATCH ELT which will be scheduled to run monthly and update the connected Dashbord for monthly Analytics & Reporting.

 ## Data Pipeline Overview